dwinchell/bld-book/content/drafts/draft-15-the-dance.md

 Luke’s steady presence beside her was an unexpected relief.
 His simple, tailored suit made him look polished yet understated—a stark contrast to the ostentation around them.
 He’d already deflected two comments aimed at her with quiet poise, redirecting the conversations in a way that let her regain control.
 His presence at her side as they stopped near another group of guests felt like an anchor amidst the current of expectations.

 And that, of course, was the problem.
-Raven hated how much she appreciated the anchor.
+That, of course, was the problem.
+Raven didn’t need an anchor.
+She never had.
+She had weathered these things alone before, so why was she letting herself steady against him now?
 She prided herself on her independence, on her ability to navigate these social minefields alone.
 Yet here she was, leaning—just a little—on Luke’s calm and steady presence.
 The dichotomy made her chest tighten, as if the very idea of relying on someone else was an admission of weakness.
 But there was no denying that his support made it easier to breathe in this stifling room.

 “Raven Blackwood, isn’t it?”
 The voice came from a man in his late forties, his eyes gleaming with recognition.
 “Leaderboards don’t do your accomplishments justice.
 Your last run through Felforge Depths was… inspiring.”